One of the most common questions we hear as home builders is “What does it cost per square foot to build a home?”

 - Closet materials, bathroom holders, mirrors, and fireplace mantles.

-For a custom home, there is no limit to the number of options you can consider.
-At Made to Last, we recommend using an interior designer when choosing your finishes.
-An interior designer can help you narrow down choices, stay on budget, and avoid making design decisions you start to reconsider later.
+At Made to Last, we can perform a preliminary product selection process with you as part of the home design.
+This will save you costs and help keep you on budget.
+However, for a custom home, there is no limit to the number of options you can consider.
+For clients that want to consider more options and have more room in their budget, we recommend using an interior designer when choosing your finishes.
+An interior designer can help you source more unique products, create a cohesive overall design, and avoid making design decisions you start to reconsider later.